 Bachelor of Science

 Information technology (ITEC) is the multidisciplinary study, design, development, implementation, support or management of computer-based information systems, particularly software applications and system networks.
-At GGC, ITEC majors may focus on one of four areas: enterprise systems, software development, systems security or digital media.
+At GGC, ITEC majors may focus on one of five areas: data science and analytics, digital media, enterprise systems, software development or systems security.
 Students whose academic concentration is in another field may also choose to minor in information technology.

 ITEC professionals accomplish a range of tasks, from developing and installing applications to designing complex computer networks and information databases.

-The information technology concentration prepares students for opportunities in almost every field – from business to healthcare, arts and entertainment, education, government, forensics and national security.
-Students graduate as ITEC professionals with knowledge of computer hardware and software, databases, telecommunications, wireless technology and the Internet.
+Information technology opportunities are present in almost every field – from business to healthcare, arts and entertainment, education, government, forensics and national security.
+ITEC majors graduate as knowledgeable professionals versed in computer hardware and software, databases, telecommunications, wireless technology and the Internet.
 They also develop the skills of effective communication, teamwork and leadership.

 This concentration is for students interested in the full range information technology professions and is ideally suited for jobs in software development.
-View ITEC software development program plan (PDF).
+Fully online option available on GGC.edu/online.